henrycsf/uav-ahp/README.md

 and music festival) are executed in order to validate the proposed planning and deployment.
-Results demonstrate that UAV-AHP outperforms a common bioinspired method for UAV deployment (Cuckoo Search, or CS) in computation-heavy scenarios, provid- ing considerably lower running times and satisfactory solutions for environments with high density of users.
+Results demonstrate that UAV-AHP outperforms a common bioinspired method for UAV deployment (Cuckoo Search, or CS) in computation-heavy scenarios, providing considerably lower running times and satisfactory solutions for environments with high density of users.

 Index terms: Internet of Flying Things (IoFT), unmanned